jaffaszt/MAX/workshop/README.md

 Please make sure to run all steps to get a valid IBM Lite Cloud account
 ![](README_IMAGES/Register.png)
+# We would appricate it if you could please answer [a short survey](https://ibm.biz/Bdfv9z)

 # The Lab is base on https://github.com/IBM/MAX-Object-Detector#deploy-on-red-hat-openshift and run from there
 1) Deploy from Quay - to run based on Docker on local- run as instructed in the base lab